-The International Negotiation Simulation Exercise in conjunction with Georgetown University’s Institute for the Study of Diplomacy (ISD) and GU-Qatar, trains students at campuses in Washington, D.C. and Doha in negotiations, decision-making and crisis management.
+The International Negotiation Simulation Exercise in conjunction with Georgetown University’s Institute for the Study of Diplomacy (ISD) and GU-Q, trains students at campuses in Washington, DC and Doha in negotiations, decision-making and crisis management.
 This one-day simulation offers students the hands-on opportunity to practice diplomacy through complex international negotiations and real time crisis decision making activities.

 All GU-Q students are encouraged to study abroad at some point during their academic career.
 In so doing, they are exposed to new ideas and perspectives, as well as to peoples, cultures, and values that are different from their own.
 Given GU-Q’s curricular focus on international affairs, we believe that such experiences are a valuable component of the Bachelor of Science in Foreign Service degree.

 This is an academic-credit course with a trip component offered in the spring semester.
 Zones focuses on conflict management, conflict resolution, and on the processes that underlie both.
 The aim is to contextualize the theoretical learning done in the classroom — to see the human dimension of the conflict students read about.

 Discover More Hands-On Courses

 Academic Internships (one-credit course INAF 335)

 Gain hands-on experience working with one of our partner organizations in Doha, while getting academic credit and oversight by a relevant faculty member.
 In an academic internships, students benefit from:

 - Professional mentorship and oversight of the internship experience

 - Connection between the learning process of gaining substantive professional experience and the curriculum